jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-27g.md

 program and that the opposition should accept the lead of the “shadow cabinet” at its head and allow it to keep political warfare within certain rules.
-Fulfillment of this requirement, habitual violation of which spells the beginning of the end of a democracy, will be seen to call for just the right The Inference 295 amount—not too much, not too little—of traditionalism.
+Fulfillment of this requirement, habitual violation of which spells the beginning of the end of a democracy, will be seen to call for just the right amount—not too much, not too little—of traditionalism.
 To protect this traditionalism is in fact one of the purposes for which rules of parliamentary procedure and etiquette exist.

 The voters outside of parliament must respect the division of labor between themselves and the politicians they elect.
 They must not withdraw confidence too easily between elections and they must understand that, once